Download a free lecture on this subject here.

 Further Objections Considered

-Is the Apocrypha Scripture?
+Are the Apocrypha Scripture?
 The term “Apocrypha” comes from a Greek term which means “hidden away.”
 When referring to the many books included, we call these the Apocrypha (plural), rather than Apocryphon (singular).
 Protestants reject all of the Apocrypha, while Roman Catholics, Eastern Orthodox, Russian Orthodox, and Coptic Christians accept some of them.
 Do the Apocrypha belong in the Bible?

 Why did Augustine accept the Apocrypha?
 Roman Catholic theologians point out that Augustine believed in the inspiration of the Apocrypha.
 But others do not find this the authority of Augustine strong enough to overturn the other church fathers for several reasons